thomasmrt13/flutter-project/README.md

   flutter: sdk: flutter
   flutter_staggered_grid_view: ^0.7.0  # A Flutter staggered grid view widget.
   geocoding: ^2.1.1  # A Flutter plugin to geocode and reverse geocode coordinates.
-  image_picker: ^1.0.4  # A Flutter plugin for picking images from the image library or camera.
   location: ^5.0.3  # A Flutter plugin for handling location updates.
   patterns_canvas: ^0.4.0  # A Flutter widget for drawing patterns.
   permission_handler: ^11.1.0  # A permissions plugin for Flutter.
   provider: ^5.0.0  # A state management library for Flutter applications.
   sidebarx: ^0.16.3  # A responsive sidebar package for Flutter web.
-  uuid: ^4.2.2  # A Dart package for creating and working with UUIDs.

 ```